FlindersFAME/fame.github.io/Blog/_posts/2020-09-01-deepthought.md

  - Technology
    - Request something
    - Access
-   - Ask for access to the HPC.
+   - Click `Access to Deep Thought HPC`

 It will take a couple of hours for the access to propogate once it has been approved, so be patient!